This post presents five steps with tips to overhaul your fall wardrobe without breaking the bank and without starving

 Did you know that my style recipe book How to Dress for Success in Midlife is now also available on Kindle?
 Buy it now

 Your outerwear wardrobe depends on your lifestyle and the weather of the region you live.
-Get all your coats, parkas, anoraks, etc. out of your closet and inspect them for fit over a thick sweater or anything that you wear when it is cold outside.
-Sure, it is still summer and you wear your comfy tank top or fav T-shirt right now.
-However, that’s not what you will wear under your coat in fall and later in winter.
-Thus, always try coats & co on with something substantial underneath.
+Get all your coats, parkas, anoraks, etc. out of your closet.
+Inspect them for fit over a thick sweater or anything that you wear when it is cold outside.
 You don’t want to look like a sausage when you wear your outerwear under real conditions, right? 😉 Instead you want to create an awesome coat wardrobe.

 When you just recently moved to this region of the country, use these tips how to identify the best down coat for your climate zone